• Skip to main content

 Ginger Root

 Ginger root is better known for its ability to heal travel sickness, nausea, and indigestion.
-However, some people use this zesty spice as a remedy for colic, irritable bowel, loss of appetite, flu, menstrual cramps, and chills.
-Because ginger is filled with many anti-inflammatories properties, it is great to use for arthritis, tendonitis, headaches, and cholesterol and blood pressure aid.
+However, some people use this anti-inflammatory spice as a remedy for colic, irritable bowel, loss of appetite, flu, menstrual cramps, and chills.
+Because ginger is filled with powerful anti-inflammatory compounds, it is great to use for arthritis, tendonitis, headaches, cholesterol, blood pressure, and blood sugar levels.

 Garlic